mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

 category: Interactions
 ---

-WWDC20 is already around the corner, and we are waiting for massive changes and additions to the SwiftUI framework.
-It is a perfect week to wrap up the season with a post about one of the strongest sides of the SwiftUI framework, which is animation.
+*WWDC20* is already around the corner, and we are waiting for massive changes and additions to the *SwiftUI* framework.
+It is a perfect week to wrap up the season with a post about one of the strongest sides of the *SwiftUI* framework, which is *animation*.

 #### Basics
 Let's start with the basics.
-Usually, we attach the animation modifier to a view and change some state variables.
-SwiftUI docs say that animation modifier applies the given animation to all animatable values within this view.
+Usually, we attach the animation modifier to a view and change some state variables. *SwiftUI* docs say that animation modifier applies the given animation to all **animatable** values within this view.
 Here is a small example that animates the button on every tap.

 ```swift
 struct RootView: View {